Discrimination, Bullying and Harassment Complaints against Employees Procedure

 Complaints made against an Employee will be assessed on a case-by-case basis and may be referred to the Director (Human Resources) at Stage 2 (Further Advice and Assistance) or Stage 3 (Investigation), depending on the nature and seriousness of the Complaint.

-Where the Complaint involves offences under the Criminal Code such as sexual assault, rape, indecent exposure, stalking or obscene communication which has occurred on University property, the individual will be informed of their right to report the matter to the police and will be provided with information on the nearest sexual assault service.
+Where the Complaint involves offences under the Criminal Code such as sexual assault, rape, indecent exposure, stalking or obscene communication which has occurred on University property or through University resources, the individual will be informed of their right to report the matter to the police and will be provided with information on the nearest sexual assault service.

 The University takes all Complaints seriously and every effort will be made to provide support and assistance to individuals as required.